zicklag/docs-1/docs/reference/introduction.md

+---
+description: An introduction to the REST and GraphQL APIs in Directus.
+readTime: 12 minutes
+pageClass: page-reference
+---

 # API Reference

 > Directus offers both a RESTful and GraphQL API to manage the data in the database.
 The API has predictable